-The Gospel (or “good news”) according to Maththaîon is concerned with the fulfillment of ancient scriptures, hence why the text continually references the prophecies of Jeremiah.
+The Gospel (or “good news” -a word coined around 950AD by an Anglo-Saxon monk) according to Maththaîon is concerned with the fulfillment of ancient scriptures, hence why the text continually references the prophecies of Jeremiah.
 The gospel of Matthew takes great liberties to trace Jesus’s genealogy to the ancient bloodline of Israel, as the objective is to persuade the general public of Jesus’s divinity, through means of miracles (a tactic to persuade large crowds) and also by proclaiming the fulfillment of scriptural prophecies (a tactic to draw the attention of the learned and upper echelon of Jewish culture).
 In this way, Matthew is intended to be a uniquely public document, a book to be read by the greatest numbers of people.
 The text is written in Koine Greek, the common language of post Alexandrian antiquity (as with much of the ‘New Testament’) though Jesus likely spoke Aramaic, the linguistic legacy of the Hebrew captivity in Babylon many centuries earlier.

 Background Chapters 1-4